rticommunity/gazebo-dds-plugins/PLUGINS.md

 <hr/>

 ### Elevator
-Let us control an elevator.
+Its allows us control an elevator.
 Its information is:
 * Subscriptions
     * [std_msgs/msg/Int32] - Recieve the next floor of the elevator

 **Example world:** resource/worlds/Elevator.world

-##### How to run
+#### How to run
 You will need two terminals to run this plugin.

 **First terminal**

-You need to export the library folder of Gazebo before run gazebo with the specific world.
+You need to export the library folder of Gazebo before run Gazebo with the specific world.

 ```
 $ export GAZEBO_PLUGIN_PATH=/usr/lib/x86_64-linux-gnu/gazebo-7/plugins:$GAZEBO_PLUGIN_PATH